Aspen Economic Opportunities & Financing the Economy Custom Leadership Seminar (online), November 16-19, 2020

-The seminar will explore the leadership and values questions which bear on economic opportunity and finance.
+The seminar explored the leadership and values questions which bear on economic opportunity and finance.

 What is the good we are seeking, and how do economic policies and financial instruments facilitate or hinder the strengthening of a prosperous and just society?

-Relying upon the classic Aspen Method of moderated, Socratic dialogue, we will use classic and contemporary texts to explore the moral contours of economic growth.
+Relying upon the classic Aspen Method of moderated, Socratic dialogue, we used classic and contemporary texts to explore the moral contours of economic growth.

 For almost seventy years, this approach to discussing some of the most important issues of our times has challenged participants to think more deeply about timeless ideas and their implications for organizational leadership and meaningful lives.

-By engaging in extended inquiry and dialogue with accomplished peers, leaders in the industry will have an important opportunity to reflect on how to make both effective and wise decisions at this inflection point of political, economic, and social-cultural policy.
+By engaging in extended inquiry and dialogue with accomplished peers, leaders in the industry had an important opportunity to reflect on how to make both effective and wise decisions at this inflection point of political, economic, and social-cultural policy.

-Participants will leave the seminar with a greater clarity about their own belief systems, greater understanding of the complexities of the moral-technical challenges we face, and firmer confidence in being able to engage in creative decision-making at the crossroads of economics, finance, and a good society.
+Participants left the seminar with a greater clarity about their own belief systems, greater understanding of the complexities of the moral-technical challenges we face, and firmer confidence in being able to engage in creative decision-making at the crossroads of economics, finance, and a good society.

-The participation to the seminar will be by invitation only.
+The participation to the seminar was by invitation only.

-The participants will include multiple stakeholders from the Aspen Economic Opportunities & Financing the Economy Program community and will include leaders from the public, private, academic, and non-governmental sectors, with background in finance, banking, insurance, capital markets, entrepreneurship.
+The participants included multiple stakeholders from the Aspen Economic Opportunities & Financing the Economy Program community, leaders from the public, private, academic, and non-governmental sectors, with background in finance, banking, insurance, capital markets, entrepreneurship.

 MODERATORS OF THE SEMINAR